-Course Subject: Integrating the Three Dimensions of Course Number: PHSC 3243 Science (Physical Science) Cross-listed with Subject: Integrating the Three Course Number: BIOL 3243 Dimensions of Science (Biology) Official Title (Limited to 30 characters including spaces): Integrating the Three Dimensions of Science Mode of Instruction: (check appropriate box) □ 01_Lecture/ √02_Lecture/Laboratory/ □03_Laboratory only/□05_Practice Teaching/ \square 06_Internship/Practicum/ \square 08_Independent Study/ \square 110_Special Topics/ □12_Individual Lessons/ □13_Applied Instruction/ □16_Studio Course/ □17_Di □98_Other ssertation Research/ □18_Activity Course/ Effective Term: If course is required by major/minor, how frequently will course be offered?
+Course Subject: Integrating the Three Dimensions of Course Number: PHSC 3243 Science (Physical Science) Cross-listed with Subject: Integrating the Three Course Number: BIOL 3243 Dimensions of Science (Biology) Official Title (Limited to 30 characters including spaces): Integrating the Three Dimensions of Science Mode of Instruction: (check appropriate box) □ 01_Lecture/ √02_Lecture/Laboratory/ □03_Laboratory only/□05_Practice Teaching/ □06_Internship/Practicum/□08_Independent Study/ □10_Special Topics/ □12_Individual Lessons/ □13_Applied Instruction/ □16_Studio Course/ □17_Dissertation Research/ □18_Activity Course/ □98_Other Effective Term: If course is required by major/minor, how frequently will course be offered?
 Fall and Spring Semesters Is this course repeatable for additional earned hours?
 No How many times?
 Does this course require a fee?
-Yes, if taken on campu How much? \$20 Type of fee?
-Lab □Elective √Major □Minor If major or minor course, you must complète the Reques et for Program Change form.
-Prerequisites: Co-requisites: 1.
+Yes, if taken on campo us How much? \$20 Type of fee?
+Lab □Elective √Major □Minor If major or minor course, you must complete the Reques st for Program Change form.
+Prerequisites: 1.
 Junior Standing 2.
-At least 8 hours of science Course Description (as you want it to appear in the catalogue) .
-This course integrates the three major areas of disciplin and earth science, using as a focus the processes and cr oss-cutting concepts of science, technology, engineering and mathematics (STEM).
-Grading √Standard Letter □P/F □Other (If ot her, please specify below) ran, predict speem, below, For the proposed course, attach a syllabus that includes: a.
+At least 8 hours of science Co-requisites: Course Description (as you want it to appear in the catalog): This course integrates the three major areas of discipline in science: physical science, life science and earth science, using as a focus the processes and cross-cutting concepts of science, technology, engineering and mathematics (STEM).
+Grading √Standard Letter □P/F □Other (If o ther, please specify below) For the proposed course, attach a syllabus that includes a.
 Course subject, number and title b.
 Course description as to appear in catalog c.
 Course goals and/or objectives d.
 Course outline e.
-Methods of student performance assessment and evaluation e.
-Methods of student performance assessment and f.
-Course bibliography, reading list, and /or listing of f = 1 0 2013
+Methods of student performance assessment ar f.
+Course bibliography, reading list, and /or listing nd evaluation f C 1 0 2013